 Reducing wait times and improving timely access to health services is important to Health PEI.
-As a patient, client or resident in the health care system, you may have to wait to see a primary care provider or a specialist; to have a test or surgery or be seen in an emergency department by a physician.
+As a patient, client or resident in the health care system, you may have to wait to see a primary care provider or a specialist, to have a test, for surgery or to be seen in an emergency department by a physician.

 How are wait times measured?